elucian/bee/syntax/structure.md

 **bookmarks**

-Next we describe better Bee structure:
+Next you can learn general concepts about Bee applications:

 * [Project](#project)
 * [Declaration](#declaration)